OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 5](images/Slide5.png)

 _Slide 5_<br />
 Assuming that you have done thorough detective work and know what RAW files really go with the published data, you have to round up all of the intermediate files.
 RAW files are often processed to make peak list text files for input to search engines (like MGF files).
 Many newer search engines can read RAW files directly, so there may not be any peak list files.

 There will be search results.
 What do we mean by search results?
 That is another can of worms.
 Most search engines (Comet, SEQUEST, Mascot, Andromeda, etc.) produce a list of peptide spectrum matches (PSMs) with some collection of search engine quantities.
 No one wants to look at PSM lists.
 They are noisy and not what the biologist wants.
 Some sort of post processing is used to get rid of the noise.
 That can take many forms.
 The target/decoy method or some other form of FDR control are commonly used.
 That is usually from other parts of the black box for all-in-one programs or from another pipeline step like Percolator.
 Filtered PSMs are nicer than unfiltered PSMs.
 But still not what anyone wants.

 The next step is usually protein inference to turn a really long list of peptide sequences into a smaller list of proteins.
 Now we are getting into the biology realm.
-Quantitative studies have replaced flag planting discovery experiments (and pissing contests – my list is bigger than your list.
-We should call those list waving experiments or dickomics).
+Quantitative studies have replaced "flag planting" discovery experiments (a.k.a. pissing contests – my list is bigger than your list.
+We should call those list waving experiments dickomics).

 There will be many files to round up.
 You might forget some important ones – the FASTA file for the searches, the search program configuration file, etc. You might want to make a file key file, too.